 Physical Properties

-Density: Mild steel possesses a firm solidity with a density of 7.87 g/cm³.
+- Density: It possesses a firm solidity with a density of 7.87 g/cm³.

-Specific Heat Capacity: With a relatively low specific heat capacity of 510 J/kg.
-K, mild steel regulates room temperature and enables effective thermal storage systems.
+- Specific Heat Capacity: With a relatively low specific heat capacity of 510 J/kg.
+K, it regulates room temperature and enables effective thermal storage systems.

-Thermal Conductivity: It is an important aspect of industrial machines or systems.
+- Thermal Conductivity: It is an important aspect of industrial machines or systems.
 It needs to be high so that damage to machine parts will be avoided.
-Mild steel has high thermal conductivity (50-65 W/m-K).
+It has high thermal conductivity (50-65 W/m-K).
 It makes them ideal for heavy machinery parts.

-Magnetism: Mild steel is strongly magnetic as it contains high amounts of iron and has a ferrite structure.
+- Magnetism: It is strongly magnetic as it contains high amounts of iron and has a ferrite structure.

-Ductility: Mild steel is renowned for ductility so it facilitates trimming, welding, and shaping into desired shapes.
+- Ductility: It is renowned for ductility so it facilitates trimming, welding, and shaping into desired shapes.

-Yield Strength: 250-300 MPa is the range of yield strength set for mild steel.
+- Yield Strength: 250-300 MPa is the range of yield strength set.
 It shows its resistance to deformation.

-Tensile Strength: Value between 350-480 MPa is expected as tensile strength in mild steel.
+- Tensile Strength: Value between 350-480 MPa is expected as tensile strength in this kind of steel.
 It means that mild steel can ensure maximum load-bearing capacity.

 Chemical Properties